-BTech Information Technology 2025 course is designed to offer a robust foundation of core computer science principles through the integration of newest computer science-related emerging technologies.
-The duration of the course consists of eight semesters with core subjects such as programming languages (C, Java, Python), data structures, algorithms, computer networks, and database management systems.
+BTech Information Technology 2025 course is designed to offer a strong foundation of core computer science principles through the integration of newest computer science-related emerging technologies.
+The course consists of 8 semesters with core subjects such as programming languages (C, Java, Python), data structures, algorithms, computer networks, and database management systems.
 The students later study advanced courses in line with artificial intelligence, machine learning, cyber security, cloud computing, and app development.
-Specialization can be achieved with electives in blockchain technology, Internet of Things (IoT), and big data analytics based on career goals.
-Indian IT industry will grow by 8-10% annually, says the National Association of Software and Service Companies (NASSCOM), and it has become inevitable to utilize skilled IT graduates.
-Practical experience in the form of lab sessions and workshops, as well as internships, forms an integral part of the course so that students can have hands-on exposure.

 BTech Information Technology Semester-Wise Syllabus 2025

-The BTech Information Technology Semester-Wise Syllabus 2025 at Vellore Institute of Technology (VIT) offers a well-structured curriculum that covers both foundational and advanced IT subjects across eight semesters.
-Beginning with core topics like programming, mathematics, and computer networks, the syllabus gradually introduces specialized areas such as artificial intelligence, cybersecurity, cloud computing, and data analytics
+The BTech Information Technology Semester-Wise Syllabus 2025 at Vellore Institute of Technology (VIT) offers a well-structured curriculum that covers both foundational and advanced IT subjects across 8 semesters.
+Let’s have a look at it:

 BTech Information Technology Elective Subjects